ashfurrow/blog/source/blog/2012-02-20-research-&-development.markdown

 date: 2012-02-20 00:00
 ---

 The Government of Canada provides a [tax credit](http://www.cra-arc.gc.ca/sred/) for companies performing research and development.
 Last week, I had an interview with a gentleman who had me detail all of the research and development I had done in 2011 for 500px.
 (After hearing I'd be interviewed on this topic, my reaction was identical to the other developers' there: "well that's all I do is research and development."
-Indeed, after my interview, the interviewer had run out of time for the and had to reschedule another appointment for everyone else.)<!--more-->
+Indeed, after my interview, the interviewer had run out of time for the and had to reschedule another appointment for everyone else.)

 The interview was fun, in a sort of geeky way.
 The interview was interested in having me describe ways that I was clever about problems I solved; the cleverer, the better, and if I had to iterate to come up with good solutions and could show that existing solutions were inadequate for my needs, that'd be great.
 It's like asking a showoff to show off.
 But what really got to me was the distinction between _experimentation_&nbsp;and _trial and error_.